Philaeux/templates-fullstack/templates-backend/docs/db.rst

     classDiagram
         A: +Int id

-.. automodule:: template.database.a
+.. automodule:: templates.database.a
     :members:

 To use the database, we use the Database singleton.

-.. autoclass:: template.database.database.Database
+.. autoclass:: templates.database.database.Database
     :members:

 Migrations